 Edinburgh Christmas Market – Edinburgh, Scotland

 Few Christmas markets can hope to compete with Edinburgh in terms of sheer wow factor.
-I don’t know, maybe it’s the enormous and imposing Edinburgh Castle in the background, or the rides, or the extensive menu of shows and special exhibits…you get the idea.
-Christmas in Edinburgh is huge, and while it’s not all part of the market, it’s going on around the market and it adds to the overall experience.
+I don't know, maybe it's the enormous and imposing Edinburgh Castle in the background, or the rides, or the extensive menu of shows and special exhibits…you get the idea.
+Christmas in Edinburgh is huge, and while it's not all part of the market, it's going on around the market and it adds to the overall experience.
 If you want a complete Christmas experience, get yourself to Edinburgh pretty much any time from late November through early January.
 Watch out for the Hogmanay festivities from roughly the 30th of December through January 1st.
-If you’re not much of a party animal, it may be more than you bargained for – and it will certainly be more expensive.
+If you're not much of a party animal, it may be more than you bargained for – and it will certainly make your visit more expensive.
 Check out the full Edinburgh Christmas calendar here.

 Cardiff Christmas Market – Cardiff, Wales